-Spadoni College of Education Professional Behaviors Improvement Plan
+Spadoni College of Education and Social Sciences Professional Behaviors Improvement Plan

-It is the responsibility of the Coastal Carolina University (CCU) faculty, as well as school-based professionals to complete and submit a Professional Behaviors Improvement Plan if an education candidate demonstrates behaviors that are unprofessional and contrary to the professional behaviors expected of teacher candidates at CCU.
+It is the responsibility of the Coastal Carolina University (CCU) faculty and staff, as well as school-based professionals, to complete and submit a Professional Behaviors Improvement Plan if an education candidate demonstrates behaviors that are unprofessional and contrary to the professional behaviors expected of teacher candidates at CCU.
 Staff are also encouraged to report unprofessional behavior to their immediate supervisor or faculty member.
 The report must include a description of the candidate's behavior, circumstances, and Level of the violation.
-Upon completion, the report must be submitted to the office of the Associate Dean in the Spadoni College of Education.
-Following submission to the office of the Associate Dean, a copy of the report will be forwarded to the candidate's Education Advisor and the Program Coordinator.
+Upon completion, a copy of the report will be forwarded to the candidate's Education Advisor and the Program Coordinator.